 As I mentioned at the start, Bitcoin is not a physical coin, but a history of cryptographic transactions.
 The history of the transactions and its exchanges are a part of the security and value of Bitcoin.
 So, understanding Bitcoin script is the essence of the value of Bitcoin transactions.

-So, if you are still interested in Bitcoin script, and you want to know more about how the script works, then keep reading.
+Keep reading if you are still interested in Bitcoin script, and if you want to know more about how the script works.

 In this next section I will discus the following topics: